|Community Service Programs of West Alabama, Inc.

 |telephone (205) 752-5429||toll free (855) 211-0950||facsimile (205) 469-0062

 Title: Disabilities Coordinator

 Summary of the Position: See Attached Job Description

 Qualifications of the Position: See Attached Job Description

 Duties and Responsibilities: See Attached Job Description

-Community Service Programs of West Alabama, Inc. is an equal opportunity employer that does not discriminate on the basis of race, religion, gender, handicap status, age, genetic information, or national origin.
+Community Service Programs of West Alabama, Inc. is an equal opportunity employer that does not discriminate on the basis of race, religion, gender, handicap status, age, national origin, or genetic information.
 CSP maintains a Drug Free Workplace Policy and the applicant is subject to pre-employment and random alcohol and drug testing.
-CSP operates a licensed children’s facility and applicants will be subject to criminal history background checks.
+CSP operates a licensed children facility and applicants will be subject to criminal history background checks.
 CSP is an E-verify Employer.
 EOE AA M/F/Vet/Disability.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity or national origin.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, disability or national origin.